 BlackBerry is one of several mobile communications brands to have enjoyed a brief moment in the sun before imploding in the wake of Samsung and Apple's global dominance.
 Canadian manufacturer Research In Motion (RIM) arguably set the standard for mobile corporate communications during the early 2000s, and by mid-decade its BlackBerry handset had established itself as the preferred mobile communications device for business users.
 However, from 2009 onwards, BlackBerry's early lead in the smartphone market was gradually undermined, first by Apple's more consumer-friendly iPhone, and then by the emergence of devices powered by Google's Android system.
 What was at first a slow decline in performance accelerated rapidly from 2011, making RIM's survival as an independent company by no means certain.
+Experienced tech industry leader John Chen was parachuted in as chairman & CEO (he remains chairman & CEO).
 In 2013, the company announced plans to exit the consumer market in favour of business customers.
 Somehow it has struggled on since then, despite a continuing fall in its customers.
-It stopped making handsets inhouse altogether in 2016, licensing out those rights to Chinese company TCL.
+It stopped making mobile handsets altogether in 2016, licensing out those rights to Chinese company TCL Communication which now markets a small number of high-end devices under the BlackBerry Mobile banner, still primarily aimed at enterprise users.
+BlackBerry itself now specialises in secure mobile communications infrastructure and software for large enterprises.
+Revenues for the year to Feb 2018 were $932m (down from almost $20bn in ye 2011), and the company reported a net profit for the first time since 2012.

 Adbrands Weekly Update 2nd Mar 2017: Welcome to the return of the living dead!
 One of the most widely publicised takeaways from Mobile World Congress this week has been the relaunch of the Nokia mobile brand.
 This is not from Nokia itself, which now only makes network infrastructure; nor from Microsoft, which bought the Nokia handset business for billions and then effectively shuttered it last year at a cost of millions more.
 The maker this time is independent company HMD Global, which acquired the Nokia brand license and is now re-entering the market with a new line of smartphones.
 You'd hardly know about those, though, because the device that got all the media coverage is a revamp of the iconic Nokia 3310 "chocolate bar" handset, probably the first mobile phone owned by anyone over the age of 40.
 Such is the power of short-term nostalgia that the biggest hit of Nokia's relaunch is not those new smart devices but an updated dumbphone, that will be purchased "ironically" by a few retro hipsters and then dumped a month or two later.
 It doesn't even have 3G.
 But it does have that old chestnut, the "Snake" game, and a battery charge that lasts a month.
 Yeah, because it's only 2G.
 So no wi-fi either.
 We give new Nokia a year at best before it crashes and burns like its predecessor.
 And there's a new Blackberry device too.
 Like corporate Nokia, corporate Blackberry quit the device market after losing almost all its one-time Crackberry addicts.
 However that brand too was licensed by Chinese manufacturer TCL, which has unveiled its first device under the once-celebrated name, the Blackberry KeyOne.
 Good luck with that.